*ATTENTION ALL ATTENDEES*

 FEDERALES: Travelers to Guadalupe Canyon will encounter 1 or 2 Federales (Mexican Army) check points up on return to US.
 They are looking for the illegal guns and drugs.
 They may want to look in your car.
 Be polite and you will soon be on your way.
 I have never had any reports of unprofessional behavior by the Federales.
 There are usually no checkpoints on the way to the canyons.
 TOLL ROADS From the Tecate border, it is about a two hour drive to the canyon.
 You want to follow the signs to Mexicali (highway 2) and continue on the Toll way.
 DON’T TAKE THE FREE WAY (Libre).
 There are two toll booths on the way.
 The first is $4.75 and the second is $1.25.
 Make sure to bring enough change for both ways.

-WARNING… Mexican customs prohibits the following items from entering the country in your car.
-These items will be confiscated if you’re caught.
+WARNING… Mexican customs prohibits the following items from entering the country.
+These items will be confiscated if you’re caught and some will get you put in jail.
 There could also be a fine.
 Gasoline, computers (used) clothing (used) plants of any type rice and beans toilets or bathroom furniture Firearms and ammunitions also many chemicals, paints, fertilizers, pharmaceuticals.
 Do NOT carry any pocket Knives on your person.
 Pack Knives with you kitchen stuff.
-Military surplus (ie. Gun holsters, NO GUN just the holsters got us in trouble .
+Military surplus (ie. Gun holsters, NO GUN just the holsters got us in trouble.
 YOU ARE ALLOWED TO BRING A NORMAL AMOUNT OF FOOD OR CLOTHING FOR A NORMAL VACATION.

 Passports and Driver’s Licenses Information about traveling into Mexico from the US available here on the www.travel.state.gov website and Baja Bound website.